-Vessel collisions with marine mammals, or vessel strikes, can result in death or serious injury of the animal.
-Wounds resulting from vessel strike may include massive trauma, hemorrhaging, broken bones, or propeller lacerations (Knowlton and Kraus, 2001).
+Vessel collisions with marine mammals, or ship strikes, can result in death or serious injury of the animal.
+Wounds resulting from ship strike may include massive trauma, hemorrhaging, broken bones, or propeller lacerations (Knowlton and Kraus, 2001).
 An animal at the surface may be struck directly by a vessel, a surfacing animal may hit the bottom of a vessel, or an animal just below the surface may be cut by a vessel's propeller.
 Superficial strikes may not kill or result in the death of the animal.
-These interactions are typically associated with large whales (e.g., fin whales), which are occasionally found draped across the bulbous bow of large commercial vessels upon arrival in port.
+These interactions are typically associated with large whales (e.g., fin whales), which are occasionally found draped across the bulbous bow of large commercial ships upon arrival in port.
 Although smaller cetaceans are more maneuverable in relation to large vessels than are large whales, they may also be susceptible to strike.
-The severity of injuries typically depends on the size and speed of the vessel, with the probability of death or serious injury increasing as vessel speed increases

-(Knowlton and Kraus, 2001; Laist et al., 2001; Vanderlaan and Taggart, 2007; Conn and Silber, 2013).
+The severity of injuries typically depends on the size and speed of the vessel, with the probability of death or serious injury increasing as vessel speed increases (Knowlton and Kraus, 2001; Laist et al., 2001; Vanderlaan and Taggart, 2007; Conn and Silber, 2013).
 Impact forces increase with speed, as does the probability of a strike at a given distance (Silber et al., 2010; Gende et al., 2011).

 Pace and Silber (2005) also found that the probability of death or serious injury increased rapidly with increasing vessel speed.
-Specifically, the predicted probability of serious injury or death increased from 45 to 75 percent as vessel speed increased from 10 to 14 knots (kn (26 kilometer per hour (kph)), and exceeded 90 percent at 17 kn (31 kph).
+Specifically, the predicted probability of serious injury or death resulting from a strike increased from 45 to 75 percent as vessel speed increased from 10 to 14 knots, and exceeded 90 percent at 17 knots.
 Higher speeds during collisions result in greater force of impact, but higher speeds also appear to increase the chance of severe injuries or death through increased likelihood of collision by pulling whales toward the vessel (Clyne, 1999; Knowlton et al., 1995).
-In a separate study, Vanderlaan and Taggart (2007) analyzed the probability of lethal mortality of large whales at a given speed, showing that the greatest rate of change in the probability of a lethal injury to a large whale as a function of vessel speed occurs between 8.6 and 15 kn (28 kph).
-The chances of a lethal injury decline from approximately 80 percent at 15 kn (28 kph) to approximately 20 percent at 8.6 kn (16 kph).
-At speeds below 11.8 kn (22 kph), the chances of lethal injury drop below 50 percent, while the probability asymptotically increases toward one hundred percent above 15 kn (28 kph).
+In a separate study, Vanderlaan and Taggart (2007) analyzed the probability of lethal mortality of large whales at a given speed, showing that the greatest rate of change in the probability of a lethal injury to a large whale as a function of vessel speed occurs between 8.6 and 15 knots.
+The chances of a lethal injury decline from approximately 80 percent at 15 knots to approximately 20 percent at 8.6 knots.
+At speeds below 11.8 knots, the chances of lethal injury drop below 50 percent, while the probability asymptotically increases toward 100 percent above 15 knots.

-The Sikuliag will travel at a speed of 5 kn (9 kph) while towing seismic survey gear.
-At this speed, both the possibility of striking a marine mammal and the possibility of a strike resulting in serious injury or mortality are discountable.
+The vessel speed during seismic survey operations would be approximately 4.1 knots (7.6 km/h) during MCS reflection surveys and 5 knots (9.3 km/h) during OBS refraction surveys.
+At this speed, both the possibility of striking a marine mammal and the possibility of a strike resulting in serious injury or mortality are so low as to be discountable.
 At average transit speed, the probability of serious injury or mortality resulting from a strike is less than 50 percent.
-However, the likelihood of a strike actually happening is again discountable.
-Vessel strikes, as analyzed in the studies cited above, generally involve commercial shipping, which is much more common in both space and time than is geophysical survey activity.
-Jensen and Silber (2004) summarized vessel strikes of large whales worldwide from 1975-2003 and found that most collisions occurred in the open ocean and involved large vessels (e.g., commercial shipping).
+However, the likelihood of a strike actually happening is again low.
+Ship strikes, as analyzed in the studies cited above, generally involve commercial shipping, which is much more common in both space and time than is geophysical survey activity.
+Commercial shipping vessels are also generally much larger than typical geophysical survey vessels (e.g., up to 360 m long cargo vessels compared to the 71-m R/V Langseth).
+Jensen and Silber (2004) summarized ship strikes of large whales worldwide from 1975-2003 and found that most collisions occurred in the open ocean and involved large vessels (e.g., commercial shipping vessels).
 No such incidents were reported for geophysical survey vessels during that time period.